cepgen/cepgen/doc/install.rst

    This will copy all required headers into the local includes directory (e.g. ``/usr/local/include``), and copy the shared objects into the library path (e.g. ``/usr/local/lib64`` or ``/usr/local/lib``).

-Currently, several test executables can be linked against the CepGen libraries, for instance:
+As described `here </usage>`_, several test executables can be linked against the CepGen libraries.

-- ``cepgen``, for a simple run computing the process cross section and launching a generation without any events storage.
-It might be useful for e.g. steering cards (or local installation) testing;
-- ``cepgen-root`` like the previous, but storing events in a ROOT tree structure;
-- ``cepgen-event``, generating events in to be stored as an ASCII format (HepMC, LHEF, …).

 .. note::
    You may build these executables using the ``make`` command.